-A difficulty emerges from deuterons, which originate from the $np \to d\pi^0\pi^0$ reaction and which partly also break up while passing the detector.
-Since in the $\Delta E - E$ energy loss plots used for particle identification proton and deuteron bands overlap somewhat, deuterons can not be separated completely from nppairs stemming from the $np \rightarrow np\pi^0\pi^0$ reaction.
-To suppress such misidentified events we require the angle between emitted neutron and proton to be larger than 5 degrees and also their energies to be in the expected range.
-Nevertheless a Monte-Carlo (MC) simulation of the $np \rightarrow d\pi^0 \pi^0$ reaction, which is known in very detail [1], shows that we have to expect still a contamination of about 5% in the spectra of the $np \rightarrow np\pi^0\pi^0$ reaction.
-In Figs. 1 - 6 the observables are shown with the MC-generated contamination events already subtracted.
-In the pn invariantmass spectrum M{pn} , where the contamination shows up most pronounced, this concerns only the first two bins (Fig. 3, bottom).
+A difficulty emerges from deuterons, which originate from the $np \rightarrow d\pi^0\pi^0$ reaction and which partly also break up while passing the detector.
+Since in the energy loss plots used for particle identification proton and deuteron bands do have some small but finite overlaps, deuterons cannot be separated completely from np pairs stemming from the $np \rightarrow np\pi^0\pi^0$ reaction.
+To suppress such misidentified events we require the angle between emitted neutron and proton to be larger than five degrees and also their energies to be in the expected range.
+Nevertheless, a Monte Carlo (MC) simulation of the $np \rightarrow d\pi^0\pi^0$ reaction, which is known experimentally and also can be modeled very well [1], shows that we have to expect still a contamination of about 5% in the spectra of